danieldizzy/The-Ultimate-Research-Guide/README.md

 # An Ultimate Guide to Graduate Research and Life
 Carefully selected list of resources for graduate school research and life, inspired by [awesome-php](https://github.com/ziadoz/awesome-php), thanks to [Jia-Bin Huang](https://github.com/jbhuang0604).
+This list is intended to serve as a reference point for things to be aware of during your interview process.

 ## Contributing
 Please feel free to send me [pull requests](https://github.com/Danieldizzy/awesome-computer-vision/pulls) or email (dizzylol4@gmail.com) to add links.